Skip to main content

 • R137 Congenital heart disease (microarray).
 This should be considered if you want to investigate the chromosomes but do not want to sequence individual genes.

 • R27 Paediatric disorders.
 This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single gene causes.
-The test includes microarray and a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
+The test is a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).

 • For tests that are undertaken using WGS, including R27, you will need to: